-We publish excellent fiction, poetry, creative nonfiction, hybrid forms, and essays by and/or about working class people, as well as art, photography, and comics.
+We publish excellent fiction, poetry, creative nonfiction, hybrid forms, and essays by and/or about working class people, as well as interviews, reviews, art, comics.

 We believe that working class solidarity is crucial; we believe diversity is our strength.